-We are proudly based from Mercy Lounge, a killer Nashville rock club downtown off of 8th Avenue — an old 19th century warehouse complex — once used for canning.
-Today, it is a hive of creativity, including our group, the largest pub sing we know of.
-With Black Abbey Brewery’s ales — and bravado — we also enjoy the finest of Nashville-made craft beer at our nights.
-If you’ve not tried these before — Black Abbey is served throughout the region in finer restaurants and bars (and go see them at their Sidco Drive taproom!)
+We are based from Mercy Lounge, a killer Nashville rock club downtown off of 8th Avenue — a 19th century warehouse complex and one-time cannery.
+Today, it is a hive of creativity, including our group, the largest pub sing we know of (and still generally trust).
+With Black Abbey Brewery’s ales — and bravado — we enjoy the finest of Nashville-made craft beer.

-The goal of our gatherings hasn’t changed since meeting on a private porch deck in the Crieve Hall neighborhood of Nashville years ago.
-We are on a communal journey to find moments of singing together, moments of transcendence, as one.
-It is all about human voices — in a present moment.
+The goal of our gatherings hasn’t changed since an informal gathering on a Crieve Hall porch deck years ago.
+We are on a communal journey to find moments of non-shyly singing together.
+It’s all about our lovely human voices — gathered together in a present moment.

-Beer & Hymns in Nashville has enjoyed media coverage in The Tennessean, NewsChannel 5, Fox 17, Nashville Scene and USA Today.
-The founder and leader is Nashvillian Geoff Little, who relies on world class friends and super helpful partners – including Carl Meier and the Black Abbey Brewery team, and John Bruton, Adrienne Ervin, and the Mercy Lounge staff.
-Our manager Jim Hughes has come beside us in recent years.
+Beer & Hymns in Nashville has enjoyed media coverage in The Tennessean, NewsChannel 5, Fox 17, the Nashville Scene, The Knoxville News Sentinel and USA Today.
+The founder and leader is Nashvillian Geoff Little, who relies on world class friends and super helpful partners – including Carl Meier and the Black Abbey Brewery team, John Bruton, and the Mercy Lounge staff.
 Thanks, everyone.
 Great is your faithfulness.